 AGILE is a Professional Network of the Chartered Society of Physiotherapy with an elected National Executive Committee.
 The 1143 or more members are communicated with via a network of regions covering all areas of the British Isles, all of whom have representatives on the National Committee.

-AGILE produces a journal, AGILITY, twice a year and the Newsletter after each of the National Committees meetings is to update the membership of interesting and relevant issues
+AGILE produces a journal called AGILITY twice a year, and a Newsletter after each of the National Committees meetings to update the membership of interesting and relevant issues

-All aspects of the governance of AGILE are set out in our constitution.
-We hold an AGM, if you wish further information regarding this please contact us directly.
+All aspects of the governance of AGILE are set out in our constitution and we hold an AGM.
+If you wish further information regarding this please contact us directly.

 The History of AGILE